 Sharon Murphy, Treasurer

 Sharon Murphy attended Wicomico County Schools and is a graduate of Wicomico Senior High School.
 She retired from the Wicomico County Sheriff’s Office with 35 years of service.
 Sharon is a past president and member of the American Legion Auxiliary, Post 237 in Hebron, Maryland.
 She is currently the treasurer at Camp ESPA, located in Rhodesdale, Maryland.
 This camp is a non-profit run by the Eastern Shore Police Association for children between the ages of 9 and 12 at no cost to the campers.
 Sharon is a member of the local AARP Chapter and a Maryland licensed Realtor since 2008.
-While researching Revolutionary War ancestors; she volunteers with the DAR making lap robes for veterans.
+She is researching Revolutionary War ancestors and recently became a member of the DAR Samuel Chase Chapter; she also volunteers with the DAR making lap robes for veterans.
 Sharon is a docent at PHM conducting tours and also volunteers to help prepare and serve teas.
 Her hobbies include crocheting, knitting, cross stitch, quilting and visiting historical properties.
 She lives in Salisbury with her husband, Bill, has two (2) children and seven (7) grandchildren.
 Sharon feels that it is our responsibility to future generations to preserve our history.
 How lucky we are to have such a fine home, as Poplar Hill Mansion to show and inform visitors of that history.

-Ginny attended Salisbury University, where she met her husband of 41 years, Bill; her studies were in American History & American Literature.
+Ginny attended Salisbury University, where she met her husband of 43 years, Bill; her studies were in American History & American Literature.
 She was a “stay at home Mom” and reentered the work force when her children (3) were in school.
-She worked as the head teller for Maryland State Bank, now BB&T, Secretary at Hess Apparel, Office Manager Valley National Gases, Office Manager Barton Malow Construction Company and is currently the Administrative Support Technician to the Director of Community Development for the City of Salisbury.
+She worked as the head teller for Maryland State Bank, now BB&T, Secretary at Hess Apparel, Office Manager Valley National Gases, Office Manager Barton Malow Construction Company and was the Administrative Support Technician to the Director of Community Development for the City of Salisbury.
 She earned her Certified Administrative Professional–Organizational Management designation in May 2006 and recertified in May 2011.
-She is the current Delaware-Maryland-District of Columbia Division Vice President of the International Association of Administrative Professionals (IAAP) and was the local chapter’s (Tri-County Chapter) delegate to the Association’s Annual Meeting which was held in Anaheim California in July.
-She has six grandchildren and in her spare time enjoys sitting on the beach, reading mysteries, and counted cross stitch.
+She was the Delaware-Maryland-District of Columbia Division Vice President of the International Association of Administrative Professionals (IAAP) and was the local chapter’s (Tri-County Chapter) delegate to the Association’s Annual Meeting.
+She is now enjoying retirement.
+She has six grandchildren and enjoys sitting on the beach, reading mysteries, and counted cross stitch.

-Carol is a former Board Chair at PHM.
+Carol is a former Chair of the Friends of Poplar Hill Mansion.
 Carol has a long history of public service.
 She has worked for different government agencies, including the U.S. Courts and U.S. Marshalls, in the capacity of administration, program logistics, and grant writing and fundraising.
 She brings this specialty to PHM and will be the new Chair of our Grants Committee.
 Carol also has a special place in her heart for and contributes to the arts, cultural programs, and historic preservation.
 She has a passion for the meticulous care of historic buildings and making sure that every detail is attended to.
 Carol is also a Member of Parsons Cemetery Advisory Committee in Salisbury, and during her tenure, they have continued and expanded in their efforts to beautify the cemetery.
 Carol and her husband, Darryl, are enjoying retirement by spending time doing the things they love, such as boating, and being with the people they love, such as their friends and grandchildren.

 Betsy was PHM’s very first President in 1975 and helped to organize the Friends of Poplar Hill Mansion to make sure that PHM would be preserved and maintained as a museum.
 She is a long time Newtown Neighborhood resident and has held PHM near and dear to her heart for a very long time.
 She and her husband, Wirt, own several properties throughout Salisbury.
 Wirt specializes in historic renovation and preservation and has helped to restore, among other buildings in Salisbury, the Charles H. Chipman Center.
 Betsy has always had a special love of history and has made contributions to historic organizations on the Delmarva Peninsula.
 She is also a member of many historic, cultural, and civic organizations, including the Samuel Chase Chapter of the Daughters of the American Revolution in Salisbury.
 Betsy also worked for many years with pre-school education and hopes to bring in more children’s activities to the Mansion.
 In her spare time, Betsy enjoys spending time with her granddaughter and doing homeschool activities.